ToolUse/infinite-ai-seo/README.md

 - You may want to tweak the `src/context_manager.py` file to optimize it for your needs, it is a very simple RAG implementation, but it works.
 Chunk size, chunk overlap,

 - You could use two different API keys for generating conversations and submitting them.
 I don't think this matters too much, but if you wanted it to be 'pure', where only the generated conversations are submitted, you could do that.

+- If you really wanted to go through tokens, you could probably modify this repo so that it rotates through gemini models after it runs out of requests for one model.
+I don't have this set up, but it shouldn't be too difficult to add.

 ## FAQ